frankframework/frank-manual/docs/source/testing/ladybug/introduction/introduction.rst

 :ref:`preparations`.
 This subsection explains how to set up the environment you need.

-This tutorial is based on an electronic archive that WeAreFrank! built for one of their customers.
+This tutorial is based on an electronic archive that once was built by an user.
 The archive has a portal before it that handles requests from users.
 The portal accesses the archive to service the user.

-WeAreFrank! cannot give everyone access to the real archive.
+Not everyone can access to the real archive.
 Therefore, a very simple emulator of this archive is supplied within this manual.
 A download link is available in :ref:`preparations`.
 The code provides the portal and the archive.
 The archive is capable of